 SQL - Identifiers, Think SQL

-As with any programming language, there are a few terms unique to that language.
+As with any programming language, there are a few terms unique to SQL.

 An Identifier is essentially a name of a database, table, or table column.
-As the creator of the database you are free to identify these objects as you please, we merely suggest you keep these guidelines in mind when doing so.
+As the creator of the database, you are free to identify these objects as you please; we merely suggest you keep these guidelines in mind when you do.

 - Develop your own unique naming scheme. -- Use terms that relate to one another and will be easy to recognize apart from your code.